NASW Chapters

 Motivational Interviewing (MI) and Screening, Brief Intervention, and Referral to Treatment (SBIRT) are evidence-based models for supporting clients in making informed decisions about their health.
 These evidence-based modalities can be effectively deployed to help guide collaborative conversations with clients about COVID-19 vaccine decision-making.

-Between 2022 and 2024, NASW and 29 of its state chapters, in collaboration with UT Austin’s HBRT, have hosted 27 virtual MI-SBIRT trainings across the United States, primarily in states with low vaccination rates and high levels of vaccine hesitancy.
-These interactive trainings, lead by HBRT trainers, introduced MI and SBIRT, and how these evidence-based modalities can be effectively deployed to help guide collaborative conversations with clients about COVID-19 vaccine decision-making.
+In 2022, 2023, and 2024, NASW and 30 of its state chapters, in collaboration with UT Austin’s HBRT, hosted 27 virtual MI-SBIRT trainings across the United States, primarily in states with low vaccination rates and high levels of vaccine hesitancy.
+These interactive trainings, led by HBRT trainers, introduced MI and SBIRT, and how these evidence-based modalities can be effectively deployed to help guide collaborative conversations with clients about COVID-19 vaccine decision-making.

-The complimentary six-hour (one-day) trainings, included five complimentary CEUs for currently practicing, licensed NASW social work members.
-The NASW Chapters that have provided MI-SBIRT Trainings include:
+The complimentary, six-hour (one-day) trainings, included five complimentary CEUs for currently practicing, licensed NASW social work members.
+The NASW Chapters that provided MI-SBIRT Trainings include:

 • Mississippi